-The Hobart Meeting House of the Religious Society of Friends (Quakers) is on the Boa Vista Road site.
+The Hobart Meeting House of the Religious Society of Friends (Quakers) is on the Boa Vista Road side of the site.

 Walker House

 Student accommodation is provided for boarders in Walker House with vehicular entry from Lewis Street.
 Mathew Dixon is the Director of Residence.